Court Circular: History

 The Court Circular was established in 1803 by King George III, who had become frustrated at inaccurate reporting of royal events by the national press.
 He arranged for a daily report to be circulated to the press, listing the sovereign's official engagements.

 Until the 1960s, the Circular as printed in The Times and elsewhere would record the movements of members of the upper levels of society even if they were not part of the royal family and were not acting on its behalf.

-Syle and structure
+Style and structure

 The circular is traditionally written in formal language, and describes persons with their official styles and titles at all times (Michael Ancram, for instance, was referred to as "the Marquess of Lothian MP" from 2004 to 2010).
 There has, however, been some modernisation of the writing style in recent years.

 The Court Circular follows royal protocols strictly.
 Announcements in the circular are listed by the official residences of those being reported on, in order of precedence.
 Only engagements which are carried out by the king (or in the UK on the king's behalf) are listed.
 Certain engagements carried out in the UK by persons not of the king's family but on his behalf are also listed.

 Present day

-Today, the following members of the royal family are listed in the Court Circular:
+Today, the following members of the Royal Family are listed in the Court Circular: